fitzterra/Cybot/firmware/README.md

 **Installation**: Clone it from **Brett Hagman's** [SoftPWM GitHub] repo into your `libraries` directory.

+### ACROBOTIC SSD1306
+This library is used for SSD1306 type OLED display that is currently supported.
+It is only needed if the display will be used.

+The display currently supported is a 128x64 OLED, driven by the SSD1306 chip over I2C.

+**Installation**:  This can be installed via the Arduino IDE Library Manager.
+Search for `ACROBOTIC SSD1306` by **ACROBOTIC**.

 Components
 ----------
 The software consists of the following components: